 When Guests Refuse to Leave: How to Prevent an Airbnb Squatter at Your Vacation Rental

 Many short-term rental owners strive to create a comfortable and inviting space that feels like home to their guests.
-But what happens when a host’s hospitality gets exploited by a guest overstaying their welcome without permission?
-Sounds like an Airbnb squatter is settling in.
+But what happens when a host’s hospitality is exploited by guests overstaying their welcome without permission?
+Yikes!
+It sounds like an Airbnb squatter is settling in.

-This scenario is on the rise and squatter rights presents a complex challenge for short-term rental owners who didn’t knowingly invite a squatter – a guest who unlawfully occupies a rental beyond the booking period – inside their property.
+Squatter scenarios are on the rise, and squatter rights present a complex challenge for short-term rental owners who did not knowingly invite a squatter—a guest who unlawfully occupies a rental beyond the booking period—inside their property.

-Proper Insurance responded to the increase in squatter related incidents by implementing squatters insurance coverage — the first and only coverage written specifically to help owners and hosts deal with squatters at their short-term rental properties with protections in place for loss of business revenue and actual expenses incurred with no deductible.
+Proper Insurance responds to the increase in squatter-related incidents by implementing squatters insurance coverage — the first and only coverage written specifically to help short-term rental owners and hosts deal with squatters at their short-term rental properties with protections in place for loss of business revenue and actual expenses incurred with no deductible.

-Thankfully, with greater awareness of Airbnb squatters and the right precautions in place like squatter insurance, hosts can empower themselves against squatter-related incidents.
+With greater awareness of Airbnb squatters and the right precautions in place, such as squatter insurance, hosts can empower themselves against squatter-related incidents.

 A illustration of a person peering out of the window hiding behind the blinds.